isographlabs/isograph/README.md

 These calls to `iso` define client fields, which are functions from graph data (such as the user's name) to an arbitrary value.
 With Isograph, it's client fields all the way down — your entire app can be built in this way!

+Note what we didn't do:

+- The `Avatar` component didn't care how the `avatar_url` field was originally fetched.
+It just received it.
+- When writing the `UserProfileButton` component, we didn't import the `Avatar` client field
+- The `UserProfileButton` didn't pass any data down to the `Avatar`.
+It just rendered it!
+In fact, it didn't see or have access to any of the fields that the `Avatar` selected, so, changes to the fields that the `Avatar` selects will not change the behavior of other client fields!

 ### How does Isograph fetch data?

 At the root of each page, you will define an entrypoint.
 Isograph's compiler finds and processes all the entrypoints in your codebase, and will generate the appropriate GraphQL query.

-So, if the compiler encounters ``iso(`entrypoint Query.UserList`);``, it would generate a query that would fetch all the server fields needed for the `Query.UserList` client field and all of the nested client fields that are reachable from that root.
-Then, when the user navigates to the user list page, that query would be executed.
+If the compiler encounters ``iso(`entrypoint Query.UserList`);``, it would generate a query that would fetch all the server fields needed for the `Query.UserList` client field and all of the nested client fields that are reachable from that root.

-For example, the data might be fetched during render as follows:
+We might set up a component to fetch that `UserList` data as follows:

 ```js
 function UserListPageRoute() {